A well-reported statistic in the maritime industry is that 96% of at-sea incidents result from human error.

 Create a Better System of Safety On Board with ShipIn

-ShipIn sends a network of cameras crews can install on ships in high-traffic or high-security areas, like the bridge, engineering room, and cargo hold.
+ShipIn sends a network of cameras that crew can install on ships in high-traffic or high-security areas, like the bridge, engineering room, and cargo hold.
 Rather than watching hundreds of thousands of hours of footage, our proprietary AI technology scans through to identify events and activities of interest, such as real-time hazard and security detection, and patterns, such as time spent in port.

-ShipIn’s Visual Fleet Management technology can provide nearly continuous communication and visibility from ship to shore into shipboard activities, shipboard behavior, and shipboard status so that a shore-based manager can review, comprehend, and synthesize such information at-a-glance:
+ShipIn’s Visual Fleet Management platform can provide nearly continuous communication and visibility from ship to shore into shipboard activities, shipboard behavior, and shipboard status so that a shore-based manager can review, comprehend, and synthesize such information at-a-glance:

 Designed with ship managers and seafarers in mind, ShipIn allows your team to: